Last reviewed on 6 July 2020 by Registered Nurse, Nikki Porges in AXA PPP healthcare's Health@Hand team.

 The first thing that comes to mind when I read about your problems is that you might have a low vitamin D level.
 I wonder if your doctor checked for this when you recently had blood tests.

 Vitamin D deficiency can cause aches and pains in the bones.
-It is caused by lack of sunlight on the skin.
-It is a very common problem in the UK especially after a long winter.
+It's caused by lack of sunlight on the skin and is a very common problem in the UK, especially after a long winter.
 Your doctor can do a blood test to confirm your vitamin D level and, if found to be low, replace it with tablets.

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.